mrafaelbatista/study_udemy_machine_learning_and_data_science_with_python/README.md

 ## About this repository
 This repository is about my learning about python apply to data science and machine learning.I bot this course, which finding on Udemy platform.
 In this repository I put my codes created on course.

-## About Programming Languages Course
-I start classes to talk about Object Orientation (OO), is presented the fundamental OO concepts (abstraction, heritage, polymorphism, encapsulation), and many exercises to practice these concepts.
-Next, talk about file management (CSV or text), and error treatment.
-For last, to create a project with Django to apply all concepts studied, and to experiment with “web development”.

 ## Topics presented in the class
 <ul>
     <li>Python programming language</li>